A Novel Parameterization for Rapid Cooling in Supernova Remnants, with applications to the Pa 30 nebula: Conclusions

 Future work would include exploring specific cooling mechanisms in depth.
 Our methods did not account for time-dependence or whether the density, temperature, and velocity of the shock radii impacts the behavior of the cooling.
 We also acknowledge that the Pa 30 nebula hosts a rapidly spinning object that produces extreme wind speeds.
 We replicate Pa 30's filamentary structure without modeling the fast winds, considering that the reverse shock radius in Pa 30 is $\sim \qty{0.6}{pc}$ whereas the wind termination shock is suggested to be confined to $< \qty{0.02}{pc}$ (\citealt{ko_dynamical_2024}), but it is possible that the extent of the wind is larger than this estimate.
 Perhaps ionization effects of the wind and magnetic fields play a crucial role.

 Ultimately, we demonstrated that one can produce a range of SNR morphologies by only increasing or decreasing a generic cooling timescale in the material.
 Our methods allow us to characterize SNRs with a singular value $\beta$ perhaps signifying all remnants lie on a cooling spectrum.
 We summarize the key results from this paper below: \begin{itemize} \item Increasing $\beta$ causes the RTI fingers in the ejecta to grow into long radial spikes.
 We explain this effect as efficient cooling limits the effects of the Kelvin-Helmholtz instability, thus preventing the heads of the RTI fingers from turning over. \item A progression of ejecta morphologies is produced when analyzing the structure with no cooling to our most rapid cooling case.
 The morphologies evolve from the common puffy, cloud-like structures seen in Tycho to the elongated, narrow, and radial spikes observed in Pa 30. \item Significant cooling slows down the expansion speeds of the remnant, allowing the RTI fingers in the shocked region to catch up with the forward shock.
 This results in a heavily corrugated forward shock. \item For $\beta \gtrsim 400$, the RTI fingers are sculpted into many long and narrow filaments.
 The ejecta in these filaments have not swept up enough mass to effectively decelerate and is still moving close to free expansion speeds.
 Specifically, we measured that the ballistic fraction $k = v/(r/t) \gtrsim 0.9$ for $\beta = 400$ and for $\beta = 800$. \item We analyze the time-dependence of how much energy was being cooled off in our systems and equated this to a cooling luminosity.
 Across all $\beta$ values in our model set, the cooling luminosity does not exceed $2\%$ of the total ejecta energy at any time. \item By using the ratio of the reverse to forward shock radius and a requirement that the ejecta must be traveling at least $\approx 90\%$ their free expansion speed, we dynamically match $\beta = 800$ to Pa 30 to estimate an ejecta energy of $\approx \qty{e48}{erg}$ with an associated cooling luminosity $\approx \qty{e36}{erg\per\s}$. \item We make observational predictions for the Pa 30 nebula that could support or argue against the predictions of strong cooling.
-Our results predict pressure magnitudes that are magnitudes smaller under strong cooling, suggesting that identification of the forward shock in the radio would be very difficult. \item We count about 400 filaments for an octant (extrapolated to about 3000 filaments for the entire remnant) and perform statistical analysis on the angular separations between filaments.
-This demonstrates that randomly distributed filaments will cluster more at smaller separations as opposed to a more uniform distribution generated from RTI with efficient cooling. \end{itemize} Based on these findings, we look forward to and recommend future additional observations of Pa 30 to confirm or deny cooling as the source of its morphology.
+Our results predict pressure magnitudes that are magnitudes smaller under strong cooling, suggesting that identification of the forward shock in the radio would be very difficult.
+We also compute synthetic X-ray and Sulfur maps that show similarities to imaging of the nebula.